 Why is this important?

-Well, let’s say you created an online course (or a blog post), and you tell people that this course covers the exact steps that you followed to make $15K in 5 days.
+Let’s say you created an online course (or a blog post), and you tell people that this course covers the exact steps you followed to make $15K in 5 days.
 This sounds very enticing, and many bloggers or entrepreneurs just getting started will love the idea of making $15K in 5 days.
 So they invest in your course, but they don’t make anything close to that amount.

 Some of those people who got your course might come back to sue you for promising that they’ll make $15K.
 This is the exact situation for which you need the disclaimer in place to warn and put them on notice that you’re not guaranteeing that they will make that amount.